Mauitron/StygianSift/README.md

 You can also just hold shift and move... but that just standard stuff.

-## 👁️ Preview Pane: Your Window into the Souls of Your Files
+## 👁️ The Preview Pane: Your Window into the Souls of Your Files
 ![image](https://github.com/user-attachments/assets/ef755418-c5ab-4d40-9b34-aa17b71eb46c)

 The preview pane is more than just a pretty face: